danvega/danvega-dev-nuxt/content/blog/2023/09/17/spring-boot-starter.md

 ---
-title: "The Number One Spring Boot Starter You Should Include in Every Project"
+title: "The Spring Boot Actuator is the one dependency you should include in every project"
+description: In this article, we will focus on the most important Spring Boot starter that you should include in all of your projects.
+The Spring Boot Actuator.
-slug: spring-boot-starter
+slug: spring-boot-actuator
 date: "2023-09-17T17:00:00.000Z"
+updatedOn: "2023-12-14T20:00:00.000Z"
 published: true
-description: In this article, we will focus on the most important Spring Boot starter that you should include in all of your projects.
 author: Dan Vega
 tags:
   - Spring Boot
-cover: ./spring-boot-actuator.png
+cover: spring-boot-actuator.png
 video: https://www.youtube.com/embed/4OVe0MWgZ4k
 github: https://github.com/danvega/actuator
 keywords: Spring Framework, Spring Boot, Spring Boot Actuator
 ---

 In this article, we will focus on the most important Spring Boot starter that you should include in all of your projects.
 When creating a new Spring Boot Application, you have multiple choices for the dependencies you should include based on what you're building.
 While this is just my opinion, I will share what I believe is the number one Spring Boot Starter that you should include in each of your applications.
 Before reading the entire article, do you have any guesses?
+If you guessed the Spring Boot Actuator, you are correct.
+Let's take a look at what the Spring Boot Actuator is and why you should include it in every project.

 ## What is a Spring Boot Starter